Paladin Press: History

 In 1983, Paladin Press published a controversial book, Hit Man: A Technical Manual for Independent Contractors, under the author's pseudonym "Rex Feral".
 However, Paladin Press was sued by the families of victims whose murderer they alleged to have used this book as a guideline in three 1993 murders.
 In 2000, Paladin was sued again as a result of Hit Man.
 After the cases, Paladin stopped publication, and allowed the remaining copies to sell out.
 The book is still for sale online.
-In the 1992 triple-murder trial of Dana Ewell, the jury was presented with evidence that the book was purchased by the shooter, Joel Radovcich, and that Radovcich used it as a template for committing the three murders.

 In the spring of 2006, Paladin announced that it had acquired the rights to reprint 40 books previously published by Loompanics Unlimited, including the works of Claire Wolfe and other popular anti-authoritarian writers.
 A new in-house printing press enabled Paladin to reprint classic combat books in the public domain as well as bring back into print select titles it had dropped over the years.
 The company has reprinted hard-to-find books on World War II hand-to-hand combat, firearms, combat shooting, counterinsurgency, martial arts, survival skills, boxing, wrestling, and self-defense.

 On June 3, 2017, Peder Lund died suddenly while on vacation in Finland, and it was decided to close Paladin Press, with no new orders being accepted, and existing orders being honored until January 31, 2018.